Alison Heinhold Melley

 Associate Professor

 Alison Melley serves as the Director of Teaching Development in the Psychology Department, working closely with TAs and doctoral students who are preparing to teach independently.
-She also provides opportunities for undergraduate Learning Assistants to support other students in the Basic Concepts in Psychology classes.
+She also provides opportunities for undergraduate Learning Assistants to support other students in the Introductory Psychology classes.

-Prior to coming to GMU in August 2019, Alison taught psychology at Montgomery College in Germantown Maryland, where she was a Smithsonian Faculty Fellow.
+Prior to coming to GMU in August 2019, Alison taught psychology at Montgomery College in Germantown Maryland, where she was a Smithsonian Faculty Fellow and a fellow with the UN Sustainable Development Goals Open Pedagogy program.
 Alison's background includes research in Infant Mental Health, Preschool STEM education, parent-child interaction, personality disorders, eating disorders, attachment and emotional expression.
 She is currently focused on pedagogy and further developing the Teaching Practicum.
-Her major interests are in developing inclusive, accessible, and resilient classrooms (both online and in person).
+Her current interests are in developing inclusive, accessible, and resilient classrooms (both online and in person).

 Courses Taught